mg-04/mg-04.github.io/_articles/vlsi/adder.md

 Now comes the first real task of 4321: adder

-> This is very, very important, as you will learn the basics of tight layout and diffusion sharing!
+> This is very, very important.
+You will learn the fundamentals of tight layout and diffusion sharing!

-A few points:
+# Design

-- Use a bit pitch width of 2.1 um!!!
-You will know why.
+- Use a bit pitch-width of 2.1 um!!!
+You will later see why it matters!
 - For the purpose of this final project, use ripple carry, since it's only 8-bits.
 You can show off with a more complex carry structure, but they won't help you much in pre-sim, and *definitely* won' help you in post-sim.
-{: .notice--info}

 As we covered in class, and adder has two parts:

-# Design

 ## Sizing
 Textbook pp. 432 discusses the sizing